New to SITS? Welcome!! Go read this to get started.

 Blogging has proven to be an amazing way for us to express ourselves, build memories, make friends, and even start businesses.
 Every blog has a different voice and it’s great to see the many directions people choose to take in their online journeys.
-However, many of us fall into traps that really should be avoided for an optimal blogging experience.
-Here is a list of pitfalls you should avoid if you want to blog successfully:
+However, many of us fall into blogging pitfalls that really should be avoided for an optimal blogging experience.

 Your stats are like your weight.
 It’s fun to dream about what it COULD be, but checking everyday or multiple times a day is not going to do anything for you.
 Make long term goals, subtle changes, focus on writing well, and keep a distant eye on your stats.